 2. Turn the Tumbler

-A couple of times a week, you need to roll or turn your tumbler to mix up all of the contents inside.
+At least once a week, roll or turn your tumbler to mix up all of the contents inside.
 Most compost tumbler models feature a crank or handle to make it easy.

 Unlike when you have a compost pile where you need to physically turn over the composting materials with a shovel or rake, with a tumbler, you simply turn the handle.
 You can roll it and know everything inside is properly turned.
 When you have a pile, especially a deep one, it becomes difficult to do this by hand.